ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-thunks-to-perform-side-effects.md

 We have refactored our [application](https://codesandbox.io/s/easy-peasy-tutorial-actions-1e62s) with the capability to update state by dispatching [actions](/docs/api/action).

-We did however note that there is a network request being made to a basket service.
-We can encapsulate this side effect within a [thunk](/docs/api/thunk).
-Doing so allows us to encapsulate side effects that ultimately affect our state within our [store](/docs/api/store).
+We did however note that there is a network request being made to the basket service within the `Product` component.
+After the request to the basket service has completed an [action](/docs/api/action) is dispatched to add the respective product to the basket state.
+This type of side effect, which has a direct correlation to our state is perfect for encapsulation within a [thunk](/docs/api/thunk).

+[Thunks](/docs/api/thunk) cannot modify state directly, however, they can dispatch [actions](/docs/api/action) to do so.
+Therefore we can manage the network effect within our thunk, and when it has completed call an [action](/docs/api/action) to update our state appropriately.
+[Thunks](/docs/api/thunk) also have first class support for asynchronous code - i.e. `async/await` or `Promise`.

 ## Defining a thunk on our model